Reaching For The Stars

-Sr. George Youth Center brings quality after-school programs, enrichment opportunities, and recreation to low-income youth living in Isla Vista and northern Goleta.
-The kids can drop-in and stay away from gang activities, alcohol, and drugs.
+St. George Youth Center has quality after school programs including recreation for low-income youth living in Isla Vista and northern Goleta, safe from gang activities, alcohol and drugs.

-Street Outreach Services teams reach out to youth living on the streets, offering basic needs including housing and employment.
+Support and Outreach Services teams reach out to youth living on the streets offering basic needs including housing and employment.
 The drop-in center provides food and clothing to this underserved population.